 Experts at The Dermatology Clinic use a number of methods to treat skin cancer, depending on the type and stage.
-Treatments include:
+Skin cancer treatment methods include:

-Surgery: surgically removing the cancerous tissue is straightforward and prevents any growth or spreading
+Surgically removing the cancerous tissue is straightforward and prevents any growth or spreading.

-Cryotherapy: this involves destroying the cancer cells by exposing them to liquid nitrogen and used for cases of superficial BCC
+This involves destroying the cancer cells by exposing them to liquid nitrogen and used for cases of superficial BCC.

 for early forms of skin cancer, our dermatologists might prescribe a cream to kill the abnormal cells in the skin